DariusPrimarius/ForexPricePredictor/README.md

 If the similiarity is over given point its appending plot with this sample.
 Basing on similiar samples and their future direction is trying to predict current future direction.

+## TODO:
+  It could use pandas or numpy for better array management and better compute time.